carbon-design-system/sveld/README.md

 // inferred type: "string"
 ```

-Use the `@type` tag to explicitly document the type.
-In the following example, the `kind` property has an enumerated (enum) type.
+Use the `@type` tag to document the type explicitly.
+In the example below, `kind` is a string union.

-For `lang="ts"` components, prefer native TypeScript annotations when they are already present. `@type` remains useful for JavaScript components, for overriding inferred types, and for cases where the AST cannot recover a more precise type.
+For `lang="ts"` components, prefer native TypeScript annotations when you already have them. `@type` still helps in JavaScript components, for overriding inferred types, and when the AST cannot recover a sharper type.

 **Signature:**